Coronavirus: Resources for Californians

 - Provides financial support for farmers, small and medium sized food processing companies, farmers markets, producers, and local food systems.

-To protect the health and safety of consumers and farmers, it invests in provides funding to monitor COVID-19 in animals and reduce overtime inspection fees for small meat and poultry processors.
+To protect the health and safety of consumers and farmers, it provides funding to monitor COVID-19 in animals and reduce overtime inspection fees for small meat and poultry processors.

 Supporting farmers of color: Debt relief and financial assistance will be available to farmers of color who have faced years of discrimination and been disproportionately hurt by the pandemic.
 In a letter to the United States Department of Agriculture (USDA), Senator Padilla requested that some of this funding be used for translation services to keep language barriers from preventing farmers from accessing USDA benefits.